Rubina Ali

-Rubina Ali, also known as Rubina Qureshi, also known as Rubina Jodiyawala is an Indian actress who played the child version of Latika in the Oscar-winning film Slumdog Millionaire (2008), for which she won a Screen Actors Guild Award.
+Rubina Ali, also known as Rubina Qureshi and as Rubina Jodiyawala, is an Indian actress who played the child version of Latika in the Oscar-winning film Slumdog Millionaire (2008), for which she won a Screen Actors Guild Award.
 Following the film's success, she was cast in the Bollywood film Kal Kisne Dekha (2009).

-Personal life
+Early and personal life

 Like her on-screen character, Rubina came from one of the slums of Mumbai, living in the Garib Nagar slum near Bandra station.
 She lives with her father Rafiq, her sister Sana, her brother Abbas and her stepmother Munni.
 Rubina's biological mother, Khurshid (alias Khushi), after divorcing Rafiq, married Monish.
 Her father married Munni and Rubina was raised by her father and stepmother.
 Munni has four children from her past marriage – Suraiya, Sanjida, Babu and Irfan.

 Following the success of Slumdog Millionaire at the 2009 Academy Awards, the Maharashtra Housing Area Development Authority recommended the children be rehoused, with an official saying the children had "brought laurels to the country" and deserved to be rewarded.
 On 25 February 2009, the Maharashtra Housing and Development Authority announced that Azharuddin as well as Rubina would be given "free houses" so that they would no longer have to live in the Mumbai slum of Garib Nagar.
 However Ali remained in a shanty in Garib Nagar until it burned down in March 2011.

 After taking temporary refuge in rental, Rubina and her family were eventually rehoused in her own flat in the Bandra West suburb of Mumbai, bought for her by the Jai Ho Trust set up by British director Danny Boyle.

-She got married in November 2023.
+She was married in November 2023.